 2. Isomorphic API

-The global docmd object provides the compile method for instantaneous rendering.
+The global docmd object exposes a compile method for instant rendering.

 const html = await docmd.compile(markdown, {